top of page

 10 Delicious Vegan Bowls To Try For Meatless Mondays | Eat Nourish Glow

-What Is Meat-free Monday?
+What Is Meatless Monday?

 Meatless or "meat-free" Monday is a movement that encourages people to go meat-free for one day a week, usually on Mondays.
 It's all about promoting better health and at the same time, saving our farm friends and the environment.
 Whether you are politically motived or just want to eat better, even just one day of going meat-free can make a difference.
-A diet of mostly plantbased foods has been shown to lower the risk of chronic diseases, improve gut health and insulin balance, while helping to maintain a healthy weight and overall body.
+A diet of mostly plant-based foods has been shown to lower the risk of chronic diseases, improve gut health and insulin balance, while helping to maintain a healthy weight and overall body.
 Going meat-free is a fun opportunity to explore new and healthy recipes made from delicious fruits, veggies, grains, and legumes.

-Benefits of Meatless Monday:
+What Are The Benefits of Meatless Monday?

-• Nutrient Boost: plantbased meals are rich in essential nutrients, high in dietary fibre, and provide your body with vitamins, minerals, and antioxidants that contribute to a healthy body .
+• Nutrient Boost: plant-based meals are rich in essential nutrients, high in dietary fibre, and provide your body with vitamins, minerals, and antioxidants that contribute to a healthy body .

 • Weight Management: adding more plantbased meals into your week and diet can help support weight management.
-Plantbased foods are often lower in calories and saturated fats, and provide a great source of dietary fibre to help keep you feeling fuller.
+Plant-based foods are often lower in calories and saturated fats, and provide a great source of dietary fibre to help keep you feeling fuller.

 • Environmental Impact: going meat-free even for one day reduces your carbon footprint and supports sustainable food practices.
 Whether that is something you are passionate about or not, it's just another benefit of Meat-free Mondays.